GAMS-dev/gamspy/docs/user/whatisgamspy.rst

 What is GamsPy?
 **************

-GamsPy is a mathematical optimization package for scientific and commercial computing in Python.
-It is a Python library that provides symbols to be used in equations, a math package, and various utility functions.
+GamsPy is a mathematical optimization package that combines the power of high performance GAMS execution system and flexible Python language.
+It is a Python library that provides GAMS symbols (`Set`, `Alias`, `Parameter`, `Variable`, and `Equation`) to compose mathematical models, a math package, and various utility functions.

-Symbols are at the core of the GamsPy package.
-This encapsulates *n*-dimensional arrays of homogeneous data types, with many operations being performed in compiled code for performance.
-There are several important differences between GamsPy arrays and the standard Python sequences:
+Symbols are at the heart of the GamsPy package.
+Each symbol is associated with a `Container`.
+There are several important differences between GamsPy symbols and the standard Python objects:

 - GamsPy arrays have a fixed size at creation, unlike Python lists (which can grow dynamically).
 Changing the size of an `ndarray` will